mitdbg/fastdeepnets/journal.md

   - Why `FashionMNIST` converges to lower size than `MNIST`

 We will have to answer these questions to be able to improve again this model.

+## Erratum

+__There was a huge error in the implementation of flexible networks.
+The starting size of the network was ignored__

+The new conclusion is that now the network is not converging to the same size for any size.
+In every case the size increases (which is what we would expect because there is no penalty on the size of the network) but eventually it get stuck in a local mimimum.
+A potential explaination is that the left part was trained therefore reducing the size of the newtork would have a bad impact on the loss and the right part was never activated therefore is still random.
+Eventually we will reach a point where adding neurons from the right part (random neurons) will also have a bad impact on the loss.
+Therefore the size does not change anymore.

 # Evaluate Inference time influence of multiple neurons orderings